tomatitito/code-walkthrough-mcp/spec.md

 - Includes natural pauses at logical breaks
 - Emphasizes important information through pacing
 - Avoids robotic, monotone delivery
+- Avoids reading the technical details of git diffs like a lot of "+"'s or "-"s

 ### Presentation Styles